 Visiting Vinicunca Rainbow Mountain & Red Valley in 2022

 Pictures of this beautiful mountain in Cusco (en route to Puno) have gone viral thanks to social media.
-There is so much conflicting information available on the internet regarding the access, distances, and level of difficulty that we decided to prepare for a day hike and find everything out for ourselves.
+You’ll find a lot of conflicting information on the internet regarding access, distances, and level of difficulty, so we decided to prepare for a day hike and find everything out for ourselves.

 How to get there

 After 6 days in the Andes and the full day Inca Trail behind us, we were fit enough and ready to hike to ‘Rainbow Mountain’, also known as Vinicunca (5,200m elevation/17,000ft).